|Ko-Dang's ready position as a tackle defense.|

 Whew.
 That's half the form.
 The second half is a bit more complex, but already we've been introduced to several tackle defense tools: sprawling, guarding with the forearm, overhooks, striking the back of the head, and crossfaces.

 1) The consensus of the internet seems to be that baliog pomali is a poor shoot defense, but I leave it here because it's tackle defense related and uses the movements in the form.
-Something mechanically similar is the "quarter nelson", but it doesn't fit the movements of the form.
+The most important part of the defense is guarding with your forearm; after this you can apply a number of follow-ups based on what your opponent is doing.
 An alternate application for this set would be using the back hand of the guarding block to grab the opponent's wrist and then attempting to sprain their arm by supinating it (low block) and striking up at the back of their elbow (inner-forearm block).

 |Push down and knee strike, a possible application for|